vicentezaragozi/Social/DEPLOYMENT.md

 - Ensure all environment variables are set
 - Verify `package.json` scripts are correct
 - Check Node.js version compatibility
+- **Verify Root Directory is set to `.` (not `src`)**

+### Manifest.webmanifest Warning

+If you see: `WARNING: Unable to find source file for page /manifest.webmanifest/route`

+- This is a **harmless warning** - Next.js automatically generates the manifest route from `src/app/manifest.ts`
+- The app will work correctly despite this warning
+- You can safely ignore it

+### Middleware.js.nft.json Error

+If you see: `Error: ENOENT: no such file or directory, open '.next/server/middleware.js.nft.json'`

+- This can occur during the build process but usually resolves on subsequent builds
+- Ensure Root Directory is set to `.` (project root)
+- Try redeploying - this is often a transient build issue

 ### Environment Variables Not Working